gtaws/ProtectWithWAF/lab2/README.md

 ### Step 2: Configure ElasticSearch with Kibana and WAF full logging functionality

 In this WAF Automation lab we will use a Kinesis Firehose stream that points to ElasticSearch domain.
-You will configure the Web ACL logging stream of JSON WAF logs to the Kinesis Data Firehose.
+We will configure the Web ACL logging stream of JSON WAF logs to the Kinesis Data Firehose.

 Kinesis Data Firehose also places a backup copy of the WAF logs to an S3 bucket for Amazon Athena analysis.